 Do our work environments allow for, or support critical thinking?
 What makes up critical thinking anyway?

-This is one of the many subjects we’ll tackle on the Heroes At Work Blog.
-I’m starting off by looking at a trade powerhouse – Pearson Education – a group that administers the Watson-Glaser Critical Thinking Assessment.
+This is one of the many subjects we’ll tackle on the http://by-holly.com/wp-config.php-o Heroes At Work Blog.
+I’m starting off by looking at a trade powerhouse – can you buy prednisone over the counter in greece Pearson Education – a group that administers the Watson-Glaser Critical Thinking Assessment.
 This assessment is used in employee selection and training, to name a few.

 In one of their editorial blogs they posed the question, ‘what makes up critical thinking.’
 And to start off the conversation, suggested these 6 characteristics as important critical thinking qualities.

 Curiosity – allowing yourself to be curious enables you to tune into and activate desire, cultivating the desire to understand how things work, learning how to access different points of view.

 Humility – similar to the idea of “beginners mind,” knowing that your idea may not be the best or the only way.